Social Care Complaints Advocacy

 Our advocates are part of an experienced team based at the Reading Voice Advocacy Hub in Reading Central Library.
 They can also help with queries or concerns about the NHS.

-Social Care Complaints Advocacy is a new service starting from 1 April 2018.
+We began providing Social Care Complaints Advocacy from 1 April 2018.

 You can find answers to common questions about our service below.